Prince Andrew called uncooperative in Jeffrey Epstein probe

 Berman made his remarks about the case during a joint appearance with members of Safe Horizon, a nonprofit victim services agency, to discuss a new New York law that made it easier for people to sue over childhood sexual abuse.

-He wouldn’t discuss the Epstein investigation in detail, but reiterated that the case didn’t end with his death.
+He wouldn’t discuss the Epstein investigation in detail but reiterated that the case didn’t end with his death.

-“Jeffrey Epstein couldn’t have done what he did without the assistance of others, and I can assure you that the investigation is moving forward,” he said.
+“Jeffrey Epstein couldn’t have done what he did without the assistance of others, and I can assure you that the investigation is moving forward,” Berman said.

 Two guards who were supposed to be monitoring Epstein the night he was found dead have been charged with falsifying the jail’s log books to indicate they were performing checks on prisoners, when they were actually sleeping or browsing the internet.